A 2-approximation algorithm for the softwired parsimony problem on binary, tree-child phylogenetic networks: Notation and background

-Moreover, for networks from the set $\mathcal{N}$ of rooted, binary, tree-child phylogenetic networks, the structure of all possible neighbourhoods of reticulation vertices is shown in Figure~\ref{ret1} (when allowing $u_1=u_2$).
-We call a rooted phylogenetic network $N$ \emph{triangle-free} if every cycle in $N$ has length at least four. \begin{obs} Restricting $N\in\mathcal{N}$ to be triangle-free does not change the set of optimal solution to the SPS for $N$. \end{obs} To see Observation~\ref{obs::triangle}, consider the graphs in Figure~\ref{ret1}.
+Moreover, for networks from the set $\mathcal{N}$ of rooted, binary, tree-child phylogenetic networks, the \CorrB{local structure of reticulation vertices} is shown in Figure~\ref{ret1} (when allowing $u_1=u_2$).
+We call a rooted phylogenetic network $N$ \emph{triangle-free} if every cycle in $N$ has length at least four. \CorrB{\begin{obs} Let $N\in\mathcal{N}$ contain at least one triangle and let $N'$ be the phylogenetic network of $\Gamma$ obtained from $N$ by removing edges in triangles of $N$ and deleting resulting edge subdivisons.
+Then, for a character $C$ of $\Gamma$, the optimal objective function values of the SPS for $N$ and $C$, and the SPS for $N'$ and $C$ are equal. \end{obs}} To see Observation~\ref{obs::triangle}, consider the graphs in Figure~\ref{ret1}.
 We argue that the triangle on the right does not yield any benefit to the softwired parsimony score.
 On the one hand, we can remove edge $(v_2,v_r)\in E_{\text{int}}^r$.
 Then the resulting network is isomorphic up to edge subdivisions to a network $N_1$ in which $(u_1,v_1),(v_1,w_1)$ and $(v_1,w_r)$ form edges.
 On the other hand, we can remove reticulation edge $(v_1,r)$ in $N$.
 Then the resulting network is isomorphic up to edge subdivisions to a network $N_2$ in which $(u_1,v_2),(v_2,w_1)$ and $(v_2,w_r)$ form edges.
 By construction networks $N_1$ and $N_2$ have the same softwired parsimony score.
 Hence, the decision on whether to use edge $(v_1,v_r)$ or $(v_2,v_r)$ to construct a phylogenetic tree displayed by $N$ has no effect on the optimal solution to the SPS.
 We can apply this procedure to remove all triangles and resulting edge subdivisions.
 Thus, throughout this article we assume that networks $N\in\mathcal{N}$ are triangle-free.

 We call a rooted phylogenetic network \emph{time-consistent} if there exists a function $t:V(N)\to \mathbb{N}$, called a \emph{time-stamp function}, such that